 “The Door to No Where”

-Your wonder where does this door go?
+Your are wondering where does this door go?
 Why is it up so high?
 Did the floor fall out from beneath it?
 The answer is that it is a fire door used when the Mill was in production.

 “Freight Elevator and Forgotten Broom”